 So what those of you who decide to take the class will get is a more useful version of the training prism (my personal update.)
 You’ll get a clearer understanding of how one type of work supports and enhances the next.
 You might even have one or two of those really cool “Ah ha!” moments when you see this explained in terms of real horses rather than an elitist set of ideals.

-Or, you could wait until I give the class on runaways, because, you know, what could any of this have to do with a horse that bolts anyway (rhythm/relaxation/connection)?
+Or, you could go straight to the class on Runaways, because, you know, what could any of this have to do with a horse that bolts anyway? (rhythm/relaxation/connection)